 - 2.7 An applicant for the grant of a hackney carriage or private hire driver licence must have held a full DVLA driving licence for a period of at least 12 months before an application for the grant of a driver's licence will be accepted.
-Full driving licences issued by EEA states will also count towards this qualification requirement and equal recognition will also be given to Northern Ireland driving licences. - 2.8 In addition to the above, within 12 months of receiving their first licence, applicants must undertake and pass a driving assessment, approved by Hartlepool Borough Council, and produce the original pass certificate. - 2.9 Licensees who have not passed the driver assessment within 12 months of the grant of their first licence will not have their licence renewed or, for holders of three-year licences, their licence will be suspended until the assessment has been done.
+Full driving licences issued by other lawfully recognised countries will also count towards this qualification requirement. - 2.8 In addition to the above, within 12 months of receiving their first licence, applicants must undertake and pass a driving assessment, approved by Hartlepool Borough Council, and produce the original pass certificate. - 2.9 Licensees who have not passed the driver assessment within 12 months of the grant of their first licence will not have their licence renewed or, for holders of three-year licences, their licence will be suspended until the assessment has been done.